 Important note: restored wallet will appear empty at first and that is completely normal as it needs some time to catch up with network.

 In case if you happen to run a full Bitcoin node which accepts incoming connections you can explicitly instruct Simple Bitcoin Wallet to use it by providing your full node's IP address and port.
 Doing so will increase wallet's security and reliability.

-On July 14, 2017 a wallet update will be issued on Google Play, Mi Market, F-droid and GitHub which makes Simple Bitcoin Wallet to connect to the following three trusted full Bitcoin nodes by default:
+Since Sep 14, 2017 Simple Bitcoin Wallet connects to the following three trusted full Bitcoin nodes by default: